ixofoundation/genesis/pandora-3/README_UPGRADE.md

 ## Updates

 Many changes have occurred to the ixod software since the launch of pandora-2.
-These changes notably consist of many new features, protocol changes, and application structural changes that favor developer ergonomics and application development.
+These changes notably consist of an upgrade to v0.42.6 of Cosmos SDK "Stargate", removal of some modules, new messages, bug fixes, and general application structural changes that favor developer ergonomics and application development.

-`<TODO>`
+- Upgraded to Cosmos SDK v0.42.6 "Stargate"
+  - Introduced protobuf and grpc-gateway
+  - Deprecated use of `ixocli` which is now part of `ixod`
+- Deprecated `oracles` and `treasury` modules
+- Added new demo scripts: `demo_gov_param_change.sh`, `ibc/demo.sh`
+- Updated and fixed all demo scripts
+- Updated general documentation
+- (project) Introduced `MsgUpdateProjectDoc`
+- (project) Fixed bug which does not allow us to go to PAIDOUT status if there are zero funds

 __[ixo](https://github.com/ixofoundation/ixo-blockchain) application v1.5.0 is
 what full node operators will upgrade to and run in this next major upgrade__.